You rush out the door, grabbing your keys and coffee.

 If you do, you may get a citation if there’s a police officer watching that intersection.

 Consider your Location

-- Two-lane roads – On two-lane roads where there is a throughway for cars to turn, you may make a U-turn.
+- Two-lane Roads — You can usually make a U-turn on two-lane roads where there is a throughway for cars to turn.